theforeman/theforeman.org/_posts/2020-12-24-how-to-start-with-foreman.md

 Katello provides subscription management and content management features.
 Meaning you can control what product entitlements are consumed by each such Host and what repositories are available to them.
-You can control content versions, e.g. you only want the newest packages installed on your testing environment, while in production you want to update packages only after they were tested in the testing evironment.
+You can control content versions, e.g. you only want the newest packages installed on your testing environment, while in production you want to update packages only after they were tested in the testing environment.

 Based on the information we receive from the host, Foreman also knows, what packages are installed on a particular Host and whether there's some update or applicable errata.